Florida vs. Tennessee NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 60.5 points or more just once this season.
+- Florida and its opponents have not yet scored more than 63 points in a game this season.

-- Tennessee's games have gone over 60.5 points in only one opportunity this season.
+- Tennessee and its opponents have combined to score more than 63 points in one game this season.

-- Saturday's total is 17.5 points lower than the two team's combined 78 points per game average.
+- The combined points per game average of the two teams, 78, is 15.0 points above Saturday's over/under.

-- The 37.4 combined points per game that these two squads have allowed this season are 23.1 fewer than the 60.5 total in this contest.
+- The 37.4 combined points per game that these two squads have allowed this season are 25.6 fewer than the 63 over/under in this contest.

-- Gators games have an average total of 56.7 points this season, 3.8 fewer than Saturday's over/under.
+- The Gators and their opponents score an average of 56.7 points per game, 6.3 fewer than Saturday's total.

 Florida Stats and Trends

-- Thus far this year Florida has one win against the spread.

-- The Gators have yet to cover the spread this season when favored by 20 points or more.
+- This season, the Gators are winless against the spread when entering a game as a favorite of 18.5 points or more.

-- Florida's games this year have gone over the total in one out of three opportunities (33.3%).
+- Florida's games this year have hit the over on one of three set point totals (33.3%).

-- When Florida scores more than 15.7 points, it is 1-2 against the spread and 2-1 overall.
+- Florida is 1-2 against the spread and 2-1 overall in games when it records more than 15.7 points.

 - This year, the Gators have turned the ball over five times, one more than the Volunteers' takeaways (4).